-Note: These AHAs are included as an attachment to the Health and Safety Plan for the Seneca Army Depot Activity PBC II.
+Note: These AHAs are included as an attachment to the Generic Site-Wide Health and Safety Plan for Seneca Army Depot Activity.
+New AHAs will be developed as needed and will be provided with the site-specific HSPs.

 3. STATEMENT OF SAFETY AND HEALTH POLICY